bill876/autosplitters/Easy Delivery Co/Readme.md

 * Split when a new bobblehead is collected (2 cats under the bridge count as 1 split)
 * Split when entering a different area
 * Split when a truck upgrade is acquired
+* Split when the "Restore" goal is completed (checked off in the goals menu)

 ## Installation